Hatsunespica/xdsl-smt/artifact.md

 * All concrete operations are stored in `tests/synth/Operations/`
 * See Section 5.1 for more information about the *outer loop* of synthesis, this maps to the `-num_iters` flag.
 * See Section 5.1 for more information about the *inner loop* of synthesis, this maps to the `-num_rounds` flag.
-* See Section 5.1.4: "**Test generation by bitwidth**" for further explination on the flags `-lbw`, `-mbw`, and `-hbw`.
+* See Section 5.1.4: "**Test generation by bitwidth**" for further explanation on the flags `-lbw`, `-mbw`, and `-hbw`.

 **N.B.** When running `synth-transfer` with low `-num_iters` or low `-num_rounds`, it is quite likely that NiceToMeetYou will fail to find any valid solutions during synthesis.

-#### Evaluating Transformers
+### Evaluating Transformers

-Now that we have synthesied some transformers, lets evaluate their precision and compare with LLVM's transformer.
+Now that we have synthesized some transformers, let's evaluate their precision and compare with LLVM's transformer.

 Run this command to evaluate the new transformers: